-Have you experienced headaches, fever, chills, nausea, illness, muscle aches, skin conditions?
+Have you experienced headaches, fever, chills, nausea, illness, muscle aches or skin conditions?
 Did you know that these amongst other conditions can be traced back to environmental toxicity?

 Did you know that environmental toxins, both human-made and naturally-occurring, are chemicals and endocrine system disruptors that can be harmful to your health?
 They cause disturbances to hormonal reproductive and immune systems and in some cases they have been linked to cancer, birth defects, learning disabilities, asthma, reproductive problems and more.